April 1, 2023

 Decision to approve Bitcoin ETF will be made in 6 days

-The SEC highlighted doubts about the cryptocurrency market in January 2018, which hindered the approval of the Bitcoin ETF before and after that:
+The SEC outlined doubts about the cryptocurrency market in January 2018, which had prevented the approval of a Bitcoin ETF until then and thereafter:

-• Rating - SEC wants ETF to track bitcoin priceon several exchanges, which would ensure fair pricing.
-Nevertheless, the regulator is still not sure of the reliability of the data on the spot cryptocurrency market itself;
+• Rating– SEC wants ETF to track Bitcoin priceon several exchanges, which would ensure fair pricing.
+However, the regulator is still not confident in the reliability of the data on the cryptocurrency spot market itself;

-• Liquidity - Although the daily trading volume of bitcoin is measured in billions of dollars, the SEC is still not sure about the liquidity of the market;
+• Liquidity– Although daily Bitcoin trading volumes are measured in billions of dollars, the SEC is still not confident in the liquidity of the market;

-• Storage - Since the beginning of 2018, the custodial side of the cryptocurrency business has undergone qualitative transformations, due to which this aspect can already less affect the opinion of the regulator;
+• Storage– Since the beginning of 2018, the custodial side of the cryptocurrency business has undergone qualitative transformations, due to which this aspect can influence the regulator’s opinion to a lesser extent;

-• Arbitration - There are many crypto exchanges, but about 10 are trusted.
-Closing one of them should not affect the arbitrage opportunities or price;
+• Arbitration– There are many crypto exchanges, but only about 10 are trusted.
+Closing one of them should not affect the arbitrage opportunities or the price;

-• Market manipulation - The SEC is confident that Bitcoin is subject to significant manipulation risks.
+• Market manipulation– The SEC is confident that Bitcoin is subject to significant risks of manipulation.

 Thus, Chervinsky’s doubts are quiteunderstandable, because Wilshire Phoenix did little to address the issues the SEC has.
 He left his comment to the message of Blockforce Capital CEO Eric Erwin, who drew attention to the emergence of an overpayment on securities of the Grayscale Bitcoin Trust relative to the cryptocurrency spot market in 41% and, relying on this observation, urged the SEC to approve the ETF.